Little Boy: From Thin Man to Little Boy

-Though Little Boy incorporated various safety mechanisms, an accidental detonation was nonetheless possible.
-For example, should the bomber carrying the device crash then the hollow "bullet" could be driven into the "target" cylinder, detonating the bomb or at least releasing massive amounts of radiation; tests showed that this would require a highly unlikely impact of 500 times the force of gravity.
-Another concern was that a crash and fire could trigger the explosives.
+Though Little Boy incorporated various safety mechanisms, an accidental detonation of a fully-assembled weapon was very possible.
+Should the bomber carrying the device crash, the hollow "bullet" could be driven onto the "target" cylinder, possibly detonating the bomb from gravity alone (though tests suggested this was unlikely), but easily creating a critical mass that would release dangerous amounts of radiation.
+A crash of the B-29 and subsequent fire could trigger the explosives, causing the weapon to detonate.
 If immersed in water, the uranium components were subject to a neutron moderator effect, which would not cause an explosion but would release radioactive contamination.
 For this reason, pilots were advised to crash on land rather than at sea.
+Ultimately, Parsons opted to keep the explosives out of the Little Boy bomb until after the B-29 had taken off, to avoid the risk of a crash that could destroy or damage the military base from which the weapon was launched.